 What are the Rules in My State?

-The different types of carry vary by state and here they are.
+The different types of “open carry rules” vary by state.
+They are as follows:

 There are a few commonalities throughout the states based on federal laws concerning open carry.
 For example, no open carry is allowed on school grounds, courthouses and at some public events.

-Whether you are toting around a knife, gun or some other tool, the best thing to make sure of is that you are always within the law.
+Whether you are toting around a knife, gun or some other tool, it is best to abide by the law.
 Look more specifically into the details of the carry laws in your state.
-There are great websites that can give you more detail than you ever could want.
 I hope this helped.
 STAY INFORMED!